themeum/kirki/readme.txt

 If you want to integrate Kirki in your theme or plugin, please read the instructions on [our ducumentation site](https://kirki.org/docs/advanced/integration.html).

 == Changelog ==

+= 2.2.5 =

+March 23, 2016, dev time: 7 hours

+* FIX: Google fonts now loaded via a PHP array instead of a JSON file.
+* FIX: CSS issue due to escaped quotes on standard fonts.
+* FIX: Issue when using `units` on `js_vars` combined with the `style` method.
+* FIX: Missing textdomain on a string.
+* NEW: Refactored postMessage scripts.
+* NEW: Allow passing options to iris using the `choices` argument on color controls.
+* NEW: Allow disabling the custom loader using the `disable_loader` argument in the `kirki/config` filter.

 = 2.2.4 =